shrivatsahosabettu/mainframeadventures/README.md

 * **CALLSUB3**: Subroutine to be called (cannot be executed independently).
 * **SUBMIJCL**: Submit a JCL via Internal Reader (INTRDR).
 * **$EXECSUB**: JCL to execute SUBMIJCL.

----

-Many thanks to the folks at [https://groups.io/g/H390-MVS](https://groups.io/g/H390-MVS) that helped me to finish READSEQ for MVS 3.8

-If you have any snippets or you think my code can be improved, please fill free to create a Pull Request.